gpuweb/gpuweb/extensions/README.md

 # WebGPU Extensions

-Extensions defined in this directory are drafts and are **not standardized**.
+Extensions defined in this directory are drafts and are **not part of the WebGPU specification**.
 Compliant implementations of WebGPU **must not** expose these extensions by default.

-Proposed feature additions should be proposed as part of the main WebGPU/WGSL specifications, rather than as extensions.
+Feature additions on the "standards track" may be initially proposed as extensions if they are not easily contained in a GitHub pull request.

+For the intended "roadmap" of a given extension, check the note at the top of its document.